oktadev/okta-aspnet-mvc-example/README.md

 ### Create an application in Okta

-You will need to create an OpenID Connect application in Okta to to perform authentication.
+You will need to create an application in Okta to to perform authentication.

 Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don’t have an account) and navigate to **Applications** > **Add Application**.
 Click **Web**, click **Next**, and give the app a name you’ll remember.